vtex-apps/io-documentation/docs/en/Recipes/store-management/go-live.md

 Once you have registered your store's main domain as described above, you must request VTEX internal DNS pointing change for Store Framework via [support ticket](https://help.vtex.com/en/support).
 When opening your ticket keep in mind that you must:

-- Make it clear that you wish to Go live in the title of the ticket.
+- Make it clear that you wish to go live in the title of the ticket.
 - Indicate a time from 9 to 17 BRT (UTC-3) for the internal pointing change to happen.
 - Schedule the change at least three business days in advance.
 - Indicate whether or not your store has any [trade policy conditional rules](https://help.vtex.com/en/tutorial/criar-uma-politica-comercial--563tbcL0TYKEKeOY4IAgAE).